Milad-Akarie/skeletonizer/README.md

 ### Skeleton.replace

-Widgets annotated with `Skeleton.replace` will be replaced when skeletonizer is enabled and the replacement will be skeletonized, This is good for widgets that can render with fake data like `Image.network()`
+Widgets annotated with `Skeleton.replace` will be replaced when skeletonizer is enabled and the replacement will be skeletonized, This is good for widgets that can not render with fake data like `Image.network()`

 ```dart